meshtastic/gh-runners/ansible/README.md

 ##### Typical operation
 1. Before a container is started, the file `.<your-runners-name>-meshtastic.make_env.sh` is executed and write token values in `.<your-runners-name>-meshtastic.env`
+2. Before a container is started, the file `.check_podman_image.sh` is executed and check every 24hrs if the podman image `ghcr.io/meshtastic/gh-runners:latest` has an updated available
-2. The container starts, the file `.<your-runners-name>-meshtastic.env` is picked up inside the container [as a volume](./roles/runner/tasks/github-runner.yml#L30)
+3. The container starts, the file `.<your-runners-name>-meshtastic.env` is picked up inside the container [as a volume](./roles/runner/tasks/github-runner.yml#L30)
-3. The container authenticate on github using the secrets stored in `.<your-runners-name>-meshtastic.env`
+4. The container authenticate on github using the secrets stored in `.<your-runners-name>-meshtastic.env`
-4. The meshtastic firmware job is executed
+5. The meshtastic firmware job is executed
-5. The container terminates
+6. The container terminates
-6. If the container [terminated smoothly](./roles/runner/files/github-runner-meshtastic.service.j2#L16), back to step `1.`
+7. If the container [terminated smoothly](./roles/runner/files/github-runner-meshtastic.service.j2#L16), back to step `1.`

 ## What do I need to adjust before deployment ?